brotatotes/bht-automation/bht gen 3/Matthew/Chapter 3/Matthew 3 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:43:13
+- Timestamp: 12-25-2023 19:34:43
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 94
+- BHT Word Count: 86
-- BHT Commentary Usage: 21.67%
+- BHT Commentary Usage: 27.59%
-- BHT Quality Score: 1.9343709470341253
+- BHT Quality Score: 2.145736175384509
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (58):
-	['a', 'and', 'be', 'believers', 'burned', 'by', 'chaff', 'cleanse', 'diligent', 'divine', 'empty', 'ensuring', 'evil', 'farmer', 'fire', 'floor', 'from', 'good', 'gospel', 'highlights', 'illustrates', 'image', 'in', 'judging', 'messiah', 'metaphor', 'meticulous', 'of', 'only', 'portrays', 'preaching', 'preserving', 'process', 'professors', 'purging', 'purification', 'religion', 'remain', 'representing', 'role', 's', 'separating', 'separation', 'solid', 'spiritually', 'sweeping', 'the', 'this', 'thoroughly', 'through', 'true', 'ultimately', 'unquenchable', 'vengeance', 'wheat', 'will', 'winnowing', 'worthless', 'worthy', 'wrath']
+	['all', 'also', 'and', 'as', 'awful', 'chaff', 'cleanses', 'condition', 'consigning', 'constitutes', 'continued', 'destruction', 'evil', 'existence', 'fan', 'fire', 'floor', 'from', 'good', 'gospel', 'hearted', 'his', 'in', 'into', 'kingdom', 'life', 'messiah', 'metaphor', 'of', 'on', 'one', 'preaching', 'preserving', 'receiving', 'removing', 'representing', 'represents', 'role', 's', 'saints', 'separating', 'serves', 'signifies', 'spiritually', 'that', 'the', 'this', 'thoroughly', 'to', 'true', 'unquenchable', 'unworthy', 'wheat', 'while', 'winnowing', 'worth', 'worthless', 'worthy']
-- ChatGPT injected words (significant words only) (47):
+- ChatGPT injected words (significant words only) (42):
-	['believers', 'burned', 'chaff', 'cleanse', 'diligent', 'divine', 'ensuring', 'evil', 'farmer', 'fire', 'floor', 'good', 'gospel', 'highlights', 'illustrates', 'image', 'judging', 'messiah', 'metaphor', 'meticulous', 'portrays', 'preaching', 'preserving', 'process', 'professors', 'purging', 'purification', 'religion', 'remain', 'representing', 'role', 's', 'separating', 'separation', 'solid', 'spiritually', 'sweeping', 'thoroughly', 'true', 'ultimately', 'unquenchable', 'vengeance', 'wheat', 'winnowing', 'worthless', 'worthy', 'wrath']
+	['awful', 'chaff', 'cleanses', 'condition', 'consigning', 'constitutes', 'continued', 'destruction', 'evil', 'existence', 'fan', 'fire', 'floor', 'good', 'gospel', 'hearted', 'kingdom', 'life', 'messiah', 'metaphor', 'preaching', 'preserving', 'receiving', 'removing', 'representing', 'represents', 'role', 's', 'saints', 'separating', 'serves', 'signifies', 'spiritually', 'thoroughly', 'true', 'unquenchable', 'unworthy', 'wheat', 'winnowing', 'worth', 'worthless', 'worthy']

 ### Logs
-- Attempt 1 BHT: The verse speaks of the winnowing process, where the straw and chaff are thrown into the fire and the wheat is preserved on the floor.
-This metaphor symbolizes the separation of the solid from the spiritually worthless, through the preaching of the Gospel.
-The chaff represents empty, worthless professors of religion, while the unquenchable fire signifies the utter destruction of all that constitutes one's true life.
-The Messiah, like a diligent farmer, will thoroughly cleanse, working from one side of the floor to the other, separating the evil from the good according to the tests of His kingdom and Gospel.
-The unquenchable fire represents the judgment that comes with the Messiah's coming.
+- Attempt 1 BHT: The preaching of the Gospel is compared to the winnowing fan, separating the spiritually worthless from the solid worth of His true-hearted saints.
+This metaphor represents the Messiah's role in separating the evil from the good, consigning the unworthy to destruction and receiving the worthy into His kingdom.
+The unquenchable fire signifies the utter destruction of all that constitutes one's true life, while also representing the continued consciousness of existence in that awful condition.
+In this process of cleansing, the thoroughness of the Messiah is emphasized, as He works from one side of the floor to the other, removing the chaff and preserving the wheat.
+Ultimately, He will gather the wheat, the truly good, into His kingdom.
-- 🔄 Matthew 3:12 (attempt 1, 114 words, 33.33% quotes quality score: 2.130357164425554, V2 normalized quality score: 62.18, commentator tiers 1-3: 36.71%, 30.51%, 32.78%)
+- 🔄 Matthew 3:12 (attempt 1, 120 words, 28.17% quotes quality score: 2.0742012327982255, V2 normalized quality score: 60.31, commentator tiers 1-3: 35.72%, 30.93%, 33.35%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The winnowing process in this passage represents the separation of the solid from the spiritually worthless.
-Through the preaching of the Gospel, the Messiah will thoroughly cleanse and separate the evil from the good.
-The chaff symbolizes empty and worthless professors of religion, while the unquenchable fire represents the utter destruction of one's true life.
-This picture of the Messiah as a diligent farmer highlights His role in purging and judging, separating the wheat from the chaff, and ultimately preserving the true believers.
+- Attempt 2 BHT: The preaching of the Gospel is compared to the winnowing fan, separating the worthless from the solid worth of His true-hearted saints.
+This metaphor represents the Messiah's role in separating the evil from the good, consigning the unworthy to destruction and receiving the worthy into His kingdom.
+The unquenchable fire signifies the utter destruction of all that constitutes one's true life, while also representing the continued consciousness of existence in that awful condition.
+The Messiah thoroughly cleanses, working from one side of the floor to the other, removing the chaff and preserving the wheat.
-- 🔄 Matthew 3:12 (attempt 2, 84 words, 26.42% quotes quality score: 1.9939235965228908, V2 normalized quality score: 57.64, commentator tiers 1-3: 37.42%, 27.39%, 35.19%)
+- 🔄 Matthew 3:12 (attempt 2, 97 words, 27.42% quotes quality score: 2.0833388944117717, V2 normalized quality score: 60.61, commentator tiers 1-3: 37.17%, 29.69%, 33.14%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: The winnowing process described in these commentaries signifies the separation of the solid from the spiritually worthless.
-Through the preaching of the Gospel, the Messiah will thoroughly cleanse, separating the evil from the good, just as a diligent farmer works through the floor to make it clean.
-The chaff, representing empty and worthless professors of religion, will be burned by the unquenchable fire of divine wrath and vengeance, while the wheat, symbolizing the true believers, will be gathered into the garner of heaven.
+- Attempt 3 BHT: The preaching of the Gospel serves as the winnowing fan, separating the spiritually worthless from the worth of His true-hearted saints.
+This metaphor represents the Messiah's role in separating the evil from the good, consigning the unworthy to destruction and receiving the worthy into His kingdom.
+The unquenchable fire signifies the destruction of all that constitutes one's true life, while also representing the continued existence in that awful condition.
+The Messiah cleanses thoroughly, removing the chaff and preserving the wheat on His floor.
-- 🔄 Matthew 3:12 (attempt 3, 83 words, 32.76% quotes quality score: 1.9982827018702873, V2 normalized quality score: 57.78, commentator tiers 1-3: 34.35%, 27.72%, 37.94%)
+- 🔄 Matthew 3:12 (attempt 3, 86 words, 27.59% quotes quality score: 2.145736175384509, V2 normalized quality score: 62.69, commentator tiers 1-3: 36.22%, 30.49%, 33.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 4 BHT: The winnowing process in this verse signifies the separation of the solid from the spiritually worthless.
-Through the preaching of the Gospel, the Messiah will thoroughly cleanse, separating the evil from the good, as a diligent farmer works through the floor to make it clean.
-The chaff, representing empty and worthless professors of religion, will be burned by the unquenchable fire of divine wrath and vengeance, while the wheat, symbolizing the true believers, will be gathered into the garner of heaven.
+- Attempt 4 BHT: The preaching of the Gospel acts as the winnowing fan, separating the spiritually worthless from the solid worth of His true-hearted saints.
+This imagery symbolizes the Messiah's task of distinguishing between the evil and the good, consigning the unworthy to destruction and welcoming the worthy into His kingdom.
+The unquenchable fire represents the complete obliteration of one's true life, juxtaposed with an ongoing awareness of existence in this dreadful state.
+The Messiah leaves no area untouched, cleansing the floor from one side to the other, removing the chaff and preserving the wheat.
-- 🔄 Matthew 3:12 (attempt 4, 81 words, 32.14% quotes quality score: 2.0529113673487966, V2 normalized quality score: 59.6, commentator tiers 1-3: 33.9%, 28.61%, 37.5%)
+- 🔄 Matthew 3:12 (attempt 4, 95 words, 26.15% quotes quality score: 1.9922204189999428, V2 normalized quality score: 57.58, commentator tiers 1-3: 36.34%, 30.08%, 33.58%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The winnowing process portrays the separation of the solid from the spiritually worthless.
-Through the preaching of the Gospel, the Messiah will thoroughly cleanse, separating the evil from the good.
-The chaff, representing empty and worthless professors of religion, will be burned by the unquenchable fire of divine wrath and vengeance.
-This metaphor highlights the Messiah's role in purging and judging, separating the wheat from the chaff, and ultimately preserving the true believers.
-The image of a diligent farmer sweeping the floor illustrates the meticulous process of purification, ensuring only the worthy remain.
+- Attempt 5 BHT: The preaching of the Gospel is likened to a winnowing fan, separating the spiritually worthless from the solid worth of His true-hearted saints.
+This metaphor depicts the Messiah's role in distinguishing between the evil and the good, consigning the unworthy to destruction, while welcoming the worthy into His kingdom.
+The unquenchable fire symbolizes the utter destruction of all that constitutes one's true life, along with the continued consciousness of existence in that dreadful state.
+The Messiah's cleansing is thorough, working from one side of the floor to the other, removing the chaff and preserving the wheat.
-- 🔄 Matthew 3:12 (attempt 5, 94 words, 21.67% quotes quality score: 1.9343709470341253, V2 normalized quality score: 55.66, commentator tiers 1-3: 36.16%, 28.79%, 35.04%)
+- 🔄 Matthew 3:12 (attempt 5, 100 words, 30.3% quotes quality score: 2.048222489311799, V2 normalized quality score: 59.44, commentator tiers 1-3: 36.6%, 30.06%, 33.35%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 3:12 bht prompt v0.8 (94 words, 21.67% quotes)
+- ✅ Matthew 3:12 bht prompt v0.8 (86 words, 27.59% quotes)
-- quality score: 1.9343709470341253, V2 normalized quality score: 55.66, commentator tiers 1-3: 36.16%, 28.79%, 35.04%)
+- quality score: 2.145736175384509, V2 normalized quality score: 62.69, commentator tiers 1-3: 36.22%, 30.49%, 33.29%)